 Once cannabinoids find a cannabinoid receptor in the body that fits, the two click together.
 The receiving neuron then spurs into action, passing along a message that carries out a variety of cellular responses needed for balance and proper functioning.

 Once the function that had become irregular returns to balance, the endocannabinoid system “turns off” the series of reactions by releasing metabolic enzymes that break down and degrade the endocannabinoids.

 It’s important to note that cannabinoids and endocannabinoid receptors communicate their messages differently than other systems in the body.
 Typically, chemicals are released from a neuron, travel across the synapse, and then attach to specific receptors located on a nearby neuron, called the postsynaptic cell.

 With the ECS, it’s the postsynaptic neuron that is activated.
 It releases the chemical messengers, or endocannabinoids, that then “travel backward” across the synapse and to the presynaptic neuron, where they attach to cannabinoid receptors.

 Why this unique characteristic of the EC system is significant is that it means our natural cannabinoids can control what happens next after a neuron is stimulated.
-Cannabinoids and cannabinoid receptors function as a “dimmer switch” for presynaptic neurons, controlling how messages are sent, received, and processed.
+Cannabinoids and cannabinoid receptors function like a “dimmer switch” for presynaptic neurons, controlling how messages are sent, received, and processed.